 Emily believes that problems lie outside of a person and exist in the interactions between that person, their family, and the enivornment.
 Also, in difficult times, everyone learns to communicate and cope in ways that meet a need, but that can sometimes lead to causing distress and more problems.
 The key is understanding the maladaptive coping mechanisms and communication patterns and then working together to co-construct new patterns that promote health and healing.

-Emily is a certified trainer of the Risking Connection model of trauma-informed care and is trained Phases 1 and 2 in Brainspotting.
-She is now with us full-time and is in the MFT3 office on Monday, Wednesday and Friday and occasionally Saturday, by appointment.
+Emily is a certified trainer of the Risking Connection model of trauma-informed care and is trained Phases 1 and 2 in Brainspotting as well as a specialized training for Brainspotting and Addictions.
+She is at MFT3 on Monday, Wednesday, Friday and Saturday.

-Emily accepts Husky (Medicaid), Connecticare, and Anthem Blue Cross/Blue Shield insurance and self-pay clients.
-Emily is at MFT3 on Monday/Wednesday/Friday and can be reached via e-mail, or by phone at 203-416-6008, x607.
+Emily accepts Husky (Medicaid), Connecticare, and Anthem Blue Cross/Blue Shield insurance and self-pay clients and can be reached via e-mail, or by phone at 203-416-6008, x607.